wailmardini/OOP-Workshops/README.md

 (if you have not followed the Installation guides to prepare your computer go to **Using [Download Zip](#using-download-zip)**)<br />

 ### Using [Git](https://git-scm.com/download/win)
-- Open https://github.com/Seneca-244200/OOP-Workshops and click on “Code” Button; this will open “Clone with HTTPS” window.<br />
+- Open https://github.com/Seneca-244200/OOP-Workshops and click on “Code” Button; this will open “Clone with SSH” or “Clone with HTTPS” window.<br />
 ![The Code Button](images/code.png)
-> If the window is titled “Clone with SSH” then click on “Use HTTPS”: <br />
+> If you don't have a Github account with SSH setup, and the window is titled “Clone with SSH” then click on “Use HTTPS”: <br />
 ![Use https](images/usehttps.png)
 - Copy the https URL by clicking on the button on the right side of the URL:<br />![Copy URL](images/copyurl.png)
 - Open File Explorer on your computer and select or create a directory for your workshops.